brillout/goldpage/docs/readme.template.md

-## !VAR SPA_MPA_APP
+## !VAR MPA_APP

 !INLINE ./snippets/warning-advanced.md
+> This section assumes that you know what MPA means.

-With Goldpage, you get a MPA by default.
+An MPA is what you get by default.

-This is because the page config's default values are `renderToDom: true` and `renderToHtml: false` which corresponds to what a MPA does.
+The default values are `renderToDom: true` and `renderToHtml: false` which corresponds to what a MPA does.

 At !VAR|LINK RENDER_WHEN we explain what the page configs `renderToDom` and `renderToHtml` mean.